AllenCellModeling/pytorch_fnet/scripts/paper/README.md

 # Creating symlinks to files on network drive
+**NOTE: this README is intended for Allen Institute employees only.**

 Run the following python script to create symlinks to CZI files on the network drive:
 ```shell
 python scripts/paper/python/make_symlinks.py